 But, I like working out with Courtney (and the rest of the team) at OTG, and I know she’s had success with her own diet changes.
 I also agreed to it, because I look at her body and think yes … that’s what I want.
 It’s about being a stronger, fitter version of myself.
 This isn’t just a diet to try to look good or be skinny.
 I don’t want to spend too much time talking about another woman’s body, but it’s important to me that if I’m going to take diet advice from another person, that they are a strong, healthy person.

-I’ve also been interested in “resetting” my diet, I’ve just been too lazy to actually try to do it myself.
-When I talked to Courtney, she mentioned that the meal plan is about “detoxing” – eliminating the things your body doesn’t need.
+I’ve also been interested in “resetting” my diet, I’ve just been too lazy to actually try to do it myself, although I know what Body Nutrition is, etc. When I talked to Courtney, she mentioned that the meal plan is about “detoxing” – eliminating the things your body doesn’t need.
 So, out goes the dairy and the carbs and my fridge is currently stocked with so many fruits and vegetables and lean meat.
 And maybe it was a typo, but there was bacon on the week 1 grocery list.

 I don’t think I’ll miss the dairy and carbs too much (I already don’t consume certain dairy because it doesn’t agree with me, and I’ve never been a person who really craved carbs).
 But I am sad that the plan eliminates alcohol (although white wine was on the grocery list … maybe for cooking?) and as you can guess, sweets are off the list.
 (Minus cocoa powder added to smoothies and stuff like that.)
 I can still have coffee.
 And there are 1-2 cheat meals per week.